Joint Spectral Clustering in Multilayer Degree-Corrected Stochastic Blockmodels: The Multilayer Degree-Corrected SBM

-Our proposal to find an embedding is based on several observations concerning the joint spectral geometry of the matrices $\{\bP\l\}$, some of which have been considered before in the single-network literature \citep{qin_regularized_2013,lyzinski2014perfect,lei_consistency_2015,jin_fast_2015,su_strong_2020}. \begin{itemize} \item \textbf{Observation 1}: \textit{The rows of the $K_l$ scaled eigenvectors of $\bP\l$ are supported on at most $K$ different rays in $\real^{K_l}$, with each ray corresponding to a distinct community, and magnitude of each row determined by the magnitude of its corresponding degree-correction parameter. } \end{itemize} Suppose that each $\bP\l$ has eigendecomposition $\U\l \Lambda\l (\U\l)\t$, where $\U\l$ is an $n\times K_l$ orthonormal matrix and $\Lambda\l$ is the matrix of eigenvalues of $\bP\l$.
-Define
+Our proposal to find an embedding is based on several observations concerning the joint spectral geometry of the matrices $\{\bP\l\}$, some of which have been considered before in the single-network literature. \begin{itemize} \item \textbf{Observation 1}: \textit{The rows of the $K_l$ (scaled) eigenvectors of $\bP\l$ are supported on at most $K$ different rays in $\real^{K_l}$, with each ray corresponding to a distinct community, and magnitude of each row determined by the magnitude of its corresponding degree-correction parameter. } \end{itemize} {By virtue of the clustering structure in the DCSBM, spectral embeddings of $\bP\l$, such as scaled or unscaled eigenvectors \citep{lyzinski2014perfect,jin_fast_2015}, preserve these clusters.} Suppose that each $\bP\l$ has eigendecomposition $\U\l \Lambda\l (\U\l)\t$, where $\U\l$ is an $n\times K_l$ orthonormal matrix and $\Lambda\l$ is the matrix of eigenvalues of $\bP\l$.
+Define $ \xtilde\l := \U\l |\Lambda\l|^{1/2}, $ where $|\cdot|$ is the entrywise absolute value.
+It can be shown (see the proof of \cref{prop:algorithmcorrectness} below) that $\xtilde\l = \bTheta\l \mathbf{Z} \bM\l$, where $\bM\l \in \mathbb{R}^{K \times K_l}$ has $K'_l$ unique rows, with $K_l\leq K'_l\leq K$. {Note that in general $\bM\l$ may not have exactly $K_l$ unique rows unless $\bB\l$ is also assumed to be rank $K_l$.} Explicitly, Observation 1 implies that each row $i$ of $\xtilde\l$ satisfies